 Pilates demands your attention and concentration and you will feel mentally refreshed and invigorated without even breaking into a sweat.
 However, Pilates disciples will tell you that an apparently simple exercise can often prove to be extremely taxing when doing it correctly and you might find that if it’s easy, you’re probably not doing it quite right so a good teacher is essential.

-In Saffron Walden and surrounding villages there are a few Pilates teachers, including osteopaths and physiotherapists, with various backgrounds and training so ask around and go by recommendation.
-If you want more than just matwork, you might have to go to Cambridge or Bishop’s Stortford although I am planning to have my own Reformer machine by the end of March 2010, so watch this space!
-Choose a teacher who has good credentials such as Body Control, STOTT, Pilates Foundation, or Polestar and look for a Level 3 REPS, or better still, Level 3 CYQ, as this means that the Instructor is bound by the Code of Conduct for the Register of Exercise Professionals and you can be sure they have undergone rigorous training and testing, will be up to date with their Continuing Professional Development, and will be fully insured.
+There are many Pilates teachers, including osteopaths and physiotherapists, with various backgrounds and training so ask around and go by recommendation.
+Choose a teacher who has good credentials such as Body Control, Stott (now Merrithew), HFE, Pilates Foundation, or Polestar and look for a Level 3 REPS, or better still, Level 3 CYQ, as this means that the Instructor is bound by the Code of Conduct for the Register of Exercise Professionals and you can be sure they have undergone rigorous training and testing, will be up to date with their Continuing Professional Development, and will be fully insured.
 Make sure that you feel physically comfortable with your teacher and that you like them as Pilates can be a very tactile experience when you are learning the technique.

 I definitely recommend that you give it a try – it’s not for everyone but if you do like it, you’ll never look back!